Photo courtesy of ARH Inspirations via Chat GPT

 Still no awareness they are witnessing redemption.

-Leaders worry of optics as Passover clocks count down,
+Leaders worry of optics.
+Passover clocks closing in.

-At the place of the skull, Golgatha’s 3 p.m. strikes,
+But at the place of the skull, Golgatha’s 3 p.m. strikes.

 “My God, my God,” they hear the innocent cry.